deinsoftware/colorify/README.md

 ## Usage

 Keep calm, you are almost done.
-Review this usage steps and enjoy the life.
+Review this usage steps and enjoy life.

 To understand how this library works, take a look inside [Sample](https://github.com/deinsoftware/colorify/tree/master/Sample) folder.
-Better easy to use guide than words.
+Better easy to use a guide than words.

 Just go to `Sample` project folder and run this command on terminal: